 Upon stepping inside the Cathedral in Đakovo, you’re met with a modest, yet classic interior.
 Don’t get me wrong, it’s grand but a lot less intimidating compared to other Churches and Cathedrals in Croatia.
 The Cathedral Basilica of St. Peter was built in neo-Gothic and Romanesque style and took 16 years to complete.
 The interior was commissioned to Rome-based German painters father-son duo, Alexander-Maximilian and Ludwig Seitz and they did a spectacular job translating Biblical tales onto the walls and ceilings.

 Address: Strossmayerov trg 6, 31400, Đakovo

-We were also given a private tour of the Bishop’s Palace and wine cellar under the palace with a special intimate wine cheese and wine tasting.
+We were also given a private tour of the Bishop’s Palace and wine cellar under the palace with special intimate cheese and wine tasting.
 The Đakovo-Osijek Archdiocese Winery dates back to 1716 and is the official wine used by the Priests and Bishops during mass.
-The winery is known to produce some of the finest wines in the region including, Grasevina (also known as Italian riesling), chardonnay, Traminac and Cabernet Sauvignon.
+The winery is known to produce some of the finest wines in the region including, Grasevina (also known as Italian Riesling), chardonnay, Traminac and Cabernet Sauvignon.

 Address: Strossmayerov trg, 31400, Đakovo

 The State Stud Farm in Đakovo has been around since 1506 and is one of the oldest Stud Farms in Europe.
 The Stud Farm is famous for its breeding of the Lipizzan breed and there are currently two locations for horse breeding and selection, Ivandvor and another in the heart of Đakovo.
 Horses are also properly groomed and trained at the centres for competitions.